Opera House Theatre, Blackpool

 The Opera House Theatre is a theatre in Blackpool, Lancashire, England.
 It is located within the Winter Gardens, a large entertainment complex in the town centre and originally opened in 1889, although it has been rebuilt twice, in 1910 and 1939.

 As part of the Winter Gardens, the theatre is a Grade II* Listed Building.
 It is operated by Crown Leisure Ltd, on behalf of Blackpool Council, who purchased the property from Leisure Parcs Ltd as part of a £40 million deal in 2010.

-The opera house is considered one of the finest theatres in Europe.
+With seating for 2,812 on three levels, it is the third largest theatre in the United Kingdom after the Hammersmith Apollo and the Edinburgh Playhouse.